-In this week’s roundup of web development and design resources, you’ll find out about the new features in WordPress 3.8, discover how to improve upon the hover behavior for mobile, touch and responsive touch devices, learn about metrics in user research, and more.
+In this week’s roundup of web development and design resources, you’ll find out about the new features in WordPress 3.8, discover how to improve upon the hover behavior for mobile, touch and responsive touch devices, find out how to add semantic data to WordPress posts, and more.
 If you use any of resources in your projects, share your results in the comments.

 This week’s photo is from The Nutcracker Ballet performance I saw earlier this week.
 It’s one of my favorite holiday traditions and gets me in the spirit of the holiday.